 ‘For some, who are travelers, the stars are guides.
 For others they are no more than little lights in the sky’ as said by Antoine de Saint-Exupery from The Little Prince.

-Last quarter Moon is on Sunday the 19th at 6:33am
+First quarter Moon is on Sunday the 5th at 10:32pm

 The Moon will be full on Monday the13th at 1:54am

 Last quarter is Tuesday 21st at 2:58am, and

 The New Moon is on Tuesday the 28th at 1:57pm

 The autumn equinox is Monday 20th at 9:29pm.

 One of the nicest vistas will be on March the 1st looking west shortly after sunset.
 The constellation of Pisces will host Venus which is very bright but it sets at 8:28pm less than an hour after the Sun, Mars which is not bright and the young crescent Moon (~9%).
 By the 2nd the Moon will have moved from below and to the left of Mars to above and the right.